 Ingredients: organic wheat flour, organic palm oil, water, organic wheat flour, organic cane syrup, sea salt, organic cane sugar, organic guar gum. contains: wheat. made in a facility that uses dairy, egg, soy.

 Nutrition (per 1/8th dough): 120 calories, 7g fat, 13g carbs, 2g fiber, 1g sugars, 1g protein.*

 The Facts on Wholly Wholesome Crusts

-Certifications: All of the Wholly Wholesome Crusts we’ve viewed are Certified Kosher Pareve.
+Certifications: Wholly Wholesome Pie Crusts (Shells) and Pie Dough are Certified Kosher Pareve.
 The gluten-free varieties are Certified Gluten-Free.
-The wheat-based varieties appear to be Certified Organic.
+The wheat-based varieties are Certified Organic.

 For More Product Information: Visit the Wholly Wholesome website at www.whollywholesome.com.